aypjune/BSE_AYP_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cPd48QPIIis?si=DALLp8AdKnfyU24c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone, my goal was to finish the base version of my OCR project by setting up the Raspberry Pi camera and getting my OCR program to read a picture that I took myself.
+I connected the camera, took a picture of the word “DOG,” and used Tesseract OCR to recognize the text.
+After testing different settings, the program recognized the word correctly.

+The biggest challenge was getting accurate results because Tesseract kept reading the image incorrectly.
+I improved the picture quality, adjusted the camera, and used a different Tesseract setting until it recognized the word correctly.
+Getting the camera and OCR working together was my biggest accomplishment for this milestone.

+For my next milestone, I plan to improve the program's accuracy, test it with different images, and start adding features beyond the base project.

 # First Milestone